Package 'RMallow'

 Description

-This data is a pre-processed version of the 1980 American Psychological Association Presidential candidate ranking data.
-It has uninformative rankings removed, and values pre-simplified into partial rankings.
+Pre-processed version of the 1980 American Psychological Association Presidential candidate ranking data.
+Uninformative rankings have been removed and values have been pre-simplified into partial rankings.

 Format